-President
+X Welsel Cotie President

-Title
+Signature of Officer Title

-IMPORTANT: Failure to include any of the above information and submit with the proper fees may cause this filing to be rejected.
+IMPORTANT: Failure to include any of the above information and su bmit with the proper fees may cause this filing to be rejected.

 This form must be accompanied by appropriate fees.

 Nevada Secretary of State Stock Split Revised: 3-6-09